-Asexuality exists on a spectrum, with each individual's experience with being asexual being unique.
+Asexuality exists on a spectrum, with each individual's experience with being asexual ("ace") being unique.
 Asexual identity refers to an individual's internal understanding of their asexuality.
-Commonly used labels to help describe an asexual's identity in terms of the asexual spectrum are: asexual, aromantic, demisexual, and gray-asexual.
+Commonly used labels to help describe ace identity in terms of the asexual spectrum are: asexual, aromantic, demisexual, and gray-asexual.

 Asexual: an individual who is generally not sexually attracted to other people.

 Aromantic: an individual who has little or no romantic attraction to other people.